Snigdha-OS/snigdhaos-assistant/README.md

 ## 🤝 Contributing

-We’re always looking for ways to improve SnigdhaOS Assistant, and we’d love your help! 🌍
+We’re always looking for ways to improve Snigdha OS Assistant, and we’d love your help! 🌍

 1. **Fork the Repository** 🍴
 2. **Create a New Branch** 🛤️